Skip to content

 Live Well Workplaces can provide healthier food options at meetings and events, encourage and leave time for walks during the workday, encourage using the stairs, provide ample resources for managing work stress, and make sure employees are taking time off to rest.

-Live Well Municipalities can share this E-Update, any of the resources in this CDC Communications Kit, and host events such as healthy cooking demonstrations, community walks or 5ks, and improving the built environment to allow residents to more safely and easily walk around their neighborhood.
+Live Well Municipalities can share this E-Update and host events such as healthy cooking demonstrations, community walks or 5ks, and improving the built environment to allow residents to more safely and easily walk around their neighborhood.
 Explore the Community Health Indicators tool from the Health Department to see how your zip code is faring with heart health and empower your community with this knowledge.

 3Jan, 2024